Abundance and Adornment

 Gold necklace with rows of pendants in the shape of leaves, seeds, and pointed amphorae, Thessaly, Greece, ca. early 2nd century BCE (Benaki Museum of Greek Civilization)

-Many of the symbols often found in ancient jewelry represent seeds, leaves, fruit, and flowers found in the natural world.
-This was a way the wearer could invoke important concepts such as fecundity, prosperity, and abundance, all critical to survival in ancient agrarian cultures, as well as appeal to the gods who were associated with these symbols.
+Many of the motifs found in ancient jewelry represent seeds, leaves, fruit, and flowers from the natural world.
+These images allowed the wearer to invoke important concepts such as fecundity, prosperity, and abundance—essential to survival in ancient agrarian societies—as well as appeal to the gods associated with them.

-Granule clusters are often found connected to earrings or pendants, sometimes forming a point below a bead or stone.
-Some of the earliest examples were found in ancient Mesopotamia, including earrings found at the site of the ancient city-state of Mari.
-This style of earring continued to be popular throughout the ancient Mediterranean, even into Roman times, with variations on the numbers and size of the granules.
+Granule clusters often appear on earrings and pendants, sometimes forming small points below a bead or stone.
+Some of the earliest examples come from Mesopotamia, including earrings excavated at the ancient city-state of Mari.
+Variations of this design continued across the ancient Mediterranean for centuries, appearing in Greek and Roman jewelry with varying numbers and sizes of granules.

 Gold earring with clustered sphere, Roman, 2nd–3rd century CE (Metropolitan Museum of Art)